 Crawley Borough Council was awarded £40,000 from central government to look into using low carbon technology to power the town.

-The grant from the Department of Energy and Climate Change will be used to investigate the possibility of powering large parts of the town centre with a network of communal boilers.
+The grant from the Department of Energy and Climate Change will be used to investigate the possibility of powering large parts of the town centre with a network of communal energy sources.

 The study will assess how many buildings and businesses could benefit from the network.

-A spokesman for the council said the network’s units could be supplied by sustainable materials, such as ethically-sourced wood chips.
+A spokeswoman for the council said the network’s units could be supplied by sustainable materials, such as ethically-sourced wood chips.

 The council will also be given commercial and technical help, including assistance in developing business plans, as part of the grant.

-The money came from the first round of grants from the Heat Network Delivery Unit.
-Crawley was one of 26 successful councils awarded in the drive to promote the development of heat networks.
+The money came from the first round of grants from the Heat Network Delivery Unit; Crawley Borough Council was one of 26 successful councils awarded in the drive to promote the development of heat networks.

-Estimates show 14 per cent of UK heat demand could be met by heat networks by 2030.
+Estimates show 14 per cent of UK heat demand could be cost effectively met by heat networks by 2030 and around 43 per cent by 2050.